5OKB/grid-python-sdk/README.md

 **It's in beta state now.
 Please expect changes (we'll try to keep them backward-compatible).**

 # Main parts
-GridAuthClient - Used to authorize on GRID SSO server.
+GridAuthClient (gridgs.sdk.auth.Client) - Used to authorize on GRID SSO server.

-GridApiClient - Client for GRID RespAPI that can work with main Grid entities.
+GridApiClient (gridgs.sdk.api.Client) - Client for GRID RespAPI that can work with main Grid entities.

-GridEventSubscriber - subscriber to receive real-time events about changes in sessions (creation, deletion, starting and so on).
+GridEventSubscriber (gridgs.sdk.event.Subscriber) - subscriber to receive real-time events about changes in sessions (creation, deletion, starting and so on).

-GridMQTTClient - Client for GRID MQTT API.
+GridMQTTClient (gridgs.sdk.mqtt.Client) - Client for GRID MQTT API.
 It useful for realtime connection (receive downlink frames and send uplink frames).

 # Examples how to use
 ## GridAuthClient